-Separate government-wide financial statements, which are prepared using the economic resources measurement focus and the accrual basis of accounting, are presented, as they are interrelated.
+Separate government-wide financial statements, which are prepared using the economic resources measurement focus and the accrual basis of accounting, are presented.
 The governmental activities column incorporates data from governmental funds, while business-type activities incorporate data from the Authority's proprietary funds.
 Separate financial statements are provided for governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.